 AI without agility is fast chaos.
 Agility without AI is methodological archaeology.
-Over 12 years of guiding transformations in the field — at Orange Business, Renault, Allianz — I have watched these two worlds converge inevitably.
-This convergence has a name: IAgile.
+Over 12 years of guiding transformations in the field — at Orange Business, Renault, Allianz — the verdict is clear: these two worlds aren't separable.
+It's the same transformation, seen from two angles.

-IAgile is not another framework.
-It is the recognition that Artificial Intelligence and Agility are two sides of the same coin.
+IAgile isn't another framework.
+It's the recognition that AI and Agility are two sides of the same coin.
 One accelerates, the other structures.
 One produces, the other gives meaning.
 Separate, they are incomplete.
 Together, they redefine how organizations create value.

 At the micro level, AI creates iterative cycles of unprecedented speed.
 A prompt, a result, feedback, an iteration — in 30 seconds, you have completed a cycle that used to take days.
 These ultra-short loops demand agile principles to be leveraged effectively: without structured feedback, without quality criteria, without continuous improvement, AI speed produces nothing but noise.